-We all do have our favorite travel destination; perhaps there’s even more than one, but you know by heart that there is that one particular town, city or country which you would never forget all because of its beauty and as well the memories you made with that one special place.
+We all do have our favorite travel destination; perhaps there’s even more than one, but you know by heart that there is that one particular town, city or country which you would never forget all because of its beauty and as well the memories you made with that one special place, either it is for budget backpacking or for luxury traveling.

 Personally, my favorite destination varies with the memories I had, whether it be good or bad.
 However, if you truly cornered me, tie my hands behind my back and ask me at knife point, I would say to you that my favorite travel destination would not entirely include ‘traveling’ mainly because I live in that one special place – Helsinki, Finland.
 Why did I choose my current hometown?
 Simple, I’ve made so many memories with this place that it will forever be in my heart.